 Most Lake George hiking trails offer views of small segments of the lake and its surroundings.
-The Cat Mountain hike lets you see nearly the entire lake, many mountains on its western and eastern shores and distant mountains to the south & east.
+The Cat Mountain hike lets you see nearly the entire lake, many mountains on its western and eastern shores, and distant mountains to the south and east.

 This Adirondack hiking trail (slightly over three miles one-way) offers an amazing variety of terrain, including streams, wetlands, and beaver ponds.
 The route is generally moderate, with a few challenging spots.
 From the Valley Woods Road parking lot (directions below), follow the blue trail all the way up the mountain.
 The first two-thirds of the trail follows a logging road, while the last third is a more rugged and rocky woods trail.

 You may wish to bring binoculars.
 The summit of Cat is approximately three miles from the lake, and you can’t make out individual land features with the naked eye.

 Cat can also be hiked in conjunction with neighboring Thomas Mountain.
 From the Valley Woods Road parking lot, hike 0.7 miles along the blue trail until it intersects with the yellow trail, then turn right to continue following the yellow trail for 0.7 more miles to reach Thomas' summit.
 After summitting Thomas, you can continue on the yellow trail for an additional 2 miles until you reach the Cat Mountain summit, but be aware that footing on the trail between the two mountains is more difficult than the other trails.